merinkkurian/EXCEL-Analyze-Survey-Data-pivot-/README.md

 The first thing we typically need to do is transform the data into a layout that is suitable for use with a pivot table.

-If you are not familiar with Power Query or pivot tables, I provide links to more resources below.

 The exported data is typically in one of two formats: